04pallav/hadoop/readme.txt

 **run the jar, first argument is input file in hdfs, second output folder in hdfs, third zipcode that you want to search users for

-hadoop jar searchzipcode.jar searchzipcode /input/users.dat /output 80302
+hadoop jar searchzipcode.jar SearchZipCode /input/users.dat /output 80302

 ** list all the files generated in the output folder